 - In the 20th Century, the city survived World War II with little damage, with no air raids over the city's center and thanks to General Dietrich von Choltitz's refusal to execute an order of Adolf Hitler to destroy the city.
 During The '70s, President Georges Pompidou built a new cultural centre in Paris, known as the Centre Pompidou (designed as a modern art museum).
 To build it, he controversially ordered the destruction of Les Halles.
 This was the celebrated glass-windowed open-market celebrated in many French novels and films, the subject of philosopher Walter Benjamin's The Arcades Project, the destruction was widely resented and remains quite controversial to this day.

 - Historically, French Kings often used any chance they could to get away from the city.
 King Philip le Bel faced a riot from angry Parisians and had to hide in the Temple Fortress (he would later win back his popularity by killing his former Templar benefactors).
 Poor King Louis XVI's ship was sunk the day the women of Paris led him from Versailles to Tuilleries.
 Even after the Revolution, there were instances of Republican governments trying to move the capital out of Paris, which the Girondins tried to do so only to lose their heads.
 The Third Republic operated from Versailles during the Paris Commune and even after the suppression was afraid of stepping in, with many arguing to shift the capital.

 - One reason for Paris' independence was that many of its neighbourhoods were close-knit and fairly communal and this nurtured a long independent spirit of hidden self-government and vigilance.
-This finally burst through during the Revolution which as Victor Hugo noted was the "triumph of France over Europe and Paris over France".
+This finally burst through during the Revolution, as noted by Victor Hugo in his novel Ninety-Three

 - Shining City: It's often depicted as shining at night, and brightly colored during the day.